MiamiOH-CSE274/Portfolio/README.md

 * Adjacency List vs. Adjacency Matrix

+In an adjacency list, finding all edges printing them take minimum of O(n) operational time a maximum of O(n+e), where e is the number of edges.
+This is because you must cycle through all the nodes and when encountering a new edge, print it out.
+If you find an edge between 1 and 2 in node1's edgelist, the same edge exists in node2's edgelist.
+It is important to make sure you do not print that node twice when examining node2.
+For an adjacency matrix, finding all edges takes O(n^2) time because there is a X vertex containing n nodes and a Y vertex containing n nodes.
+Together, these make n^2 vertices.
+To find all edges, each vertices must be examined.
+In an adjacency list, finding whether an edge exists between node1 and node2 has a worst-case running time of O(n) or O(n-1).
+In an adjacency list, all nodes have a list of edges containing keys of other nodes with whom they have edges with.
+As a result, finding an edge has a worst case running time of O(n) or O(n-1) depending on whether or not you allow a node to have an edge with itself.
+In an adjacency matrix, seeing whether or not node1 and node2 have an edge runs in O(1) time because it is just a matter of whether or not that spot in the matrix has a value of true.

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----
 TODO: Define/describe each of the following terms, as they apply to memory management in C++